henrikuuste/ESTCube-TechTalks/LessonsLearned2017/Presentation/presentation.md

 - Experts not working on things they actually have expertise in
   - Assigned to other tasks
   - Experts working on things "they would like to learn"
+- Fragmentation of responsibilities
 - Babysitting
 - Burning out (more on that later)
+- Not enough experts to cover all teams
+- Expert advice is discarded

 ----